If you’re looking to add some variety to your back workout routine, then one-arm dumbbell row is a great exercise option.

 - Takeaways

-One arm dumbbell rowing is a strength training exercise that primarily targets the muscles in your back, including your lats, rhomboids, and trapezius.
+It is a compound exercise that primarily targets the back muscles, including the lats, rhomboids, and trapezius.

 Muscle Worked During One Arm Dumbbell Row